c1505/indeed-api/blog_post.md

 ## Things Learned

+## Odd Things
+First odd behavior of the API.
+There is a start parameter.
+You pass in the number of the result to start with and it returns one number after that except if you give a number that would have the last fetch have fewer than 25.

+In that case it isn't all of the remaining posts, the posts end at the number you pass in for the start....
+WHAHAHHAT?!

+fetch(10) yields "end" of 35
+fetch(210) yields "end" of 210

 ## Interesting or fun things
 I am enjoying TDD.
 I haven't been in the practice of it.
 Mostly writing tests after the fact if at all.
 It does really make me think differently to write the tests first and I write different tests than I would otherwise.
 I think I write better tests.

+### User Agent?
+I am not doing this for clicks so it might not matter for me.
+Thought it was odd that the link I was using said firefox and still worked when I was in chrome.
+Looks like I should change that and get that information from the "User-Agent" HTTP request header from the end user.
+Not sure how to do that at the moment.
+Could be interesting to look into.